XX123Fabian123XX/Bookify/README.md

 **VERSION 1.0.0**

-The bookify app consists of a backend that stores book data and allows for authorization and authentication The frontend has a landing page where the app is introduced an all of the features are presented.
-In addition the user can manage the book data on a seperate book
+The bookify app consists of a backend that stores book data and allows for authorization and authentication The frontend has a landing page where the app is introduced and all of the features are presented.
+In addition the user can manage the book data on a seperate page.

 # License & copyright
 © Fabian Winkelmann 2021